 TY - CONF

-Hubert P. H. Shum and Taku Komura, "Generating Realistic Fighting Scenes by Game Tree," in SCA '06: Proceedings of the 2006 ACM SIGGRAPH/Eurographics Symposium on Computer animation, Vienna, Austria, Eurographics Association, Sep 2006.
+Hubert P. H. Shum and Taku Komura, "Generating Realistic Fighting Scenes by Game Tree," in SCA '06: Proceedings of the 2006 ACM SIGGRAPH/Eurographics Symposium on Computer Animation, Vienna, Austria, Eurographics Association, 9 2006.